-- (1) Whenever any matter of urgency arises- - (a) during the period that Council is in session and it is not possible or practicable to obtain a decision of the relevant committee or of Council, such matter may, on the recommendation of the Deputy City Manager concerned, be decided by the Chairperson of the committee within whose terms of reference the matter falls; - (b) during the period when the Council is in recess, such matter may be decided by the Municipal Manager, after consulting with the Mayor; or - (c) during the period between the day on which election results are announced and the inaugural meeting of the new Council, such matter may be decided by the Municipal Manager. - (2) The power conferred upon the Chairperson and the Municipal Manager in terms of sub-rule (1) may include the power to incur expenditure, provided that the Deputy City Manager: Treasury or his nominee in the Treasury department certifies in writing that provision has been made for the expenditure in the current budget.
-If estimates for the financial year have not yet been adopted by the Council, it must be confirmed that provision for the expenditure has been or will be made in the estimates for that financial year. - (3) Notwithstanding the provisions of sub-rules (1) and (2), no expenditure may be incurred on the capital account, unless approved by the Mayor in his capacity as Chairperson of EXCO. - (4) All matters which are decided in terms of this rule must be reported at the next ordinary meeting of the committee within whose terms of reference the matter falls.
+- (1) Whenever any matter requiring an immediate decision arises- - (a) during the period that Council is in session and it is not possible or practicable to obtain a decision of the relevant committee or of Council, such matter may, on the recommendation of the Deputy City Manager concerned, be decided by the Chairperson of the committee within whose terms of reference the matter falls; - (b) during the period when the Council is in recess, such matter may be decided by the Municipal Manager, after consulting with the Mayor; - (c) during the period between the day on which election results are announced and the inaugural meeting of the new Council, such matter may be decided by the Municipal Manager; or

+(d) during a period not falling under paragraphs (a),(b) or (c), such matter, excluding a nondelegable matter contemplated in section 160(6) of the Constitution, may be decided by the Municipal Manager in consultation with the Mayor.

+[sub-rule (1) substituted by section 16(a) of the Amendment By-law, 2018]

+- (2) The power conferred upon the Chairperson and the Municipal Manager in terms of sub-rule (1) may include the power to incur expenditure, provided that the Deputy City Manager: Treasury or his nominee in the Treasury department certifies in writing that provision has been made for the expenditure in the current budget.
+If estimates for the financial year have not yet been adopted by the Council, it must be confirmed that provision for the expenditure has been or will be made in the estimates for that financial year. - (3) Notwithstanding the provisions of sub-rules (1) and (2), no expenditure may be incurred on the capital account, unless approved by the Mayor in his or her capacity as Chairperson of EXCO. - [sub-rule (3) substituted by section 16(b) of the Amendment By-law, 2018] - (4) All matters which are decided in terms of this rule must be reported for noting at the next ordinary meeting of the committee within whose terms of reference the matter falls for onward ratification by Council.